 Up and up, the roof of the Sally Port building.

 “Broadway” – one of the main cell blocks

-On the audio tour, one former inmate tells how they used to have concerts on New Year’s Eve when everybody who played an instrument was allowed to have it in his cell, and they’d bounce a tune from cell to cell.
+On the audio tour, one former inmate tells how they used to have concerts on New Year’s Eve.
+Everybody who played an instrument was allowed to have it in his cell, and they’d bounce a tune from cell to cell.

 This section wasn’t polished for us tourists and showed what Alcatraz would look like if it weren’t maintained for tours.
 I took this picture over the barrier.

 Cell at Alcatraz

 Not so serene.
 Bleak would be the word.